 |Time: 1-3 weeks||Required Effort: Moderate|

-5. Create Evergreen Content
+5. Create evergreen content.

 Don’t get us wrong—time-sensitive content can generate substantial traffic in the short term.
 However, incorporating evergreen posts into your blog’s content strategy can lead to passive traffic for months, even years, after publication.

-Evergreen content are posts that remain relevant regardless of when they were published.
+Evergreen content refers to posts that remain relevant regardless of when they were published.
 For instance, a post about why it’s important to have an emergency fund is evergreen, but not a post recommending the 10 best stocks to buy right now.
 Can you see why this makes evergreen posts valuable for generating traffic?
 Their perpetual relevance means people will search for and stumble upon them any time of the year.